-To browse photos at full size, switch to the Viewer or Slideshow.
+To view photos at full size, open them in the Viewer or Slideshow.

-You can also edit Zonerama photos directly from inside Zoner Photo Studio.
-To do this, while browsing Zonerama photos from inside Zoner Photo Studio, open a photo in the Editor, edit it, and save it using File | Save [Ctrl+S].
+You can also edit any Zonerama photo directly from inside Zoner Photo Studio.
+To do this, open the photo in the Editor, edit it, and save it using File | Save [Ctrl+S].

-The bottom part of the Zonerama Browser window shows a status bar with information on the selected album and a link named Show on Web.
-Click this link to open the active Zonerama web album in a web browser.
+The bottom part of the Zonerama Browser shows a status bar with information on the current album and a link named Show on Web.
+Click it to open the current album in a web browser.